amirmirhosseini/Signals-and-Mathematical-Modeling/Signals_and_Systems/README.md

-# Signals and Systems - Computer Assignments
+# Signals and Systems - Computer Assignments (Spring 2025)

 This repository contains the MATLAB implementations, Simulink models, and project reports for the 7 computer assignments (CAs) of the Signals and Systems course at the University of Tehran.